On total transitivity of graphs: Preliminaries

-Figure~\ref{fig:first_three_tcmbt}, illustrates the $tcmbt$ of order upto $3$.
-Note that from the definition, it follows that the root of $tcmbt_k$ and exactly one of its children are the only vertices that can be in $V_k$, in a total transitive partition of order $k$.
+Figure~\ref{fig:first_three_tcmbt} illustrates the total transitive tree of order up to $3$.
+Note that from the definition, it follows that the root of $\mathcal{T}_k$ and exactly one of its children are the only vertices that can be in $V_k$, in a total transitive partition of order $k$.
 Because of the acyclic property, none of the vertices in $V_i$ can dominate more than one vertex from $V_j$ with $j>i$.
-Therefore, the $tcmbt_k$ is the minimum tree (in terms of vertices) with total transitivity as $k$, and it has a unique total transitive partition of size $k$ (refer Figure \ref{fig:first_three_tcmbt}).
-This property of $tcmbt_k$ helps us to use these graphs as a gadget in the NP-completeness proofs in Section \ref{Section_3_total}.
-We show that if a graph $G$ is a $tcmbt_k$, then $Tr_t(G)=k$ and $Tr(G)=k+1$.
-For that, we have the following lemma.
+So, $\mathcal{T}_k$ is the smallest tree (in terms of vertices) with total transitivity equal to $k$.
+It also has the only total transitive partition of size $k$ (see Figure \ref{fig:first_three_tcmbt}).
+This property of $\mathcal{T}_k$ helps us to use these graphs as a gadget in the NP-completeness proofs in Section \ref{Section_3_total}.
+We show that if a graph $G$ is a $\mathcal{T}_k$, then $Tr_t(G)=k$ and $Tr(G)=k+1$.
+For that, we have the following lemma. \begin{lemma} Let $T$ be a $\mathcal{T}_k$.
+Then $Tr_t(T)=k$ and $Tr(T)=k+1$. \end{lemma}